Becoming an Outdoor Adventure Program Trip Leader

 Where do trips go?

 We go to some GREAT locations!
-Some of our trips are in or near Lowell, like kayaking on the Merrimack River or biking in Lowell-Dracut State Forest or Great Brook State Park.
-Most weekend trips travel about an hour or two by van to a great location, often in Massachusetts and New Hampshire.
-During winter or spring breaks, our trips often go much farther afield, like kayaking in Florida or backpacking in the south or west!
+Some of our trips are in or near Lowell, like kayaking on the Merrimack River or biking in Great Brook State Park.
+Most weekend day trips travel about an hour or two by van to a great location, often in Massachusetts and New Hampshire.
+During winter or spring breaks, our trips often go much farther afield, like kayaking in Florida or backpacking the Grand Canyon or the Appalachian Trail!
 Student trip leaders lead all of these trips.
 On bigger trips, professional staff generally lead, as well.

 How can I apply to be a trip leader?

-Applications open in JobHawk usually in July for a fall semester start, or in October/November for a spring semester start.
-You can always reach out to Kate Ford, Outdoor Programs Coordinator, by email at: kate_ford@uml.edu for more information.
+Applications open in JobHawk usually in August for a fall semester start, or in November/December for a spring semester start.
+However, you will have the best change if you start the conversation before you apply online, by talking to trip leaders during trips and also emailing with Kate Ford, Assistant Director of Outdoor Programs, by email at: kate_ford@uml.edu.